top of page

 This Week in Dual-Use by Sam Burrell

 Dec.
-3, 2025 - Three major developments in dual-use and defence tech.
+3, 2025 - Major developments in dual-use and defence tech.
 Taiwan builds golden dome Taiwan has unveiled its T-Dome air-defence concept—an Iron Dome-style shield backed by a proposed $40bn budget jump—as it shifts from buying big-ticket US systems to a more mobile, asymmetric defence inspired by Ukraine.
 Fixed defences won’t survive a China strike, so Taiwan is being pushed toward cheap, mobile, and even underground systems.
-US federal agencies begin C-UAS collabor
+US federal agencies begin C-UAS collaboration

 Keep Jargon from Hurting Your Strategy